imimap/imimap/.docker/set-up-staging-production.md

     (note that TAG and SECRET_TOKEN need to be set to run docker-compose)

+It's also possible to skip applying the dump, and use seed data instead.

 ### Github setup
 Restrictions on Master Branch are set via github branch configuration page